* This site is closed. No further updates are being made here. See my new website replacing this site. Visions4 Magazine *

 What we have learned is that Sony continued to have technical problems.
 It was a manufacturing nightmare and nearly drove Sony to bankruptcy.
 Masaru Ibuka, Sony’s co-founder and President refused to give up on the Chromatron.
 He did not want to copy RCA’s shadow mask system, which he deemed inferior.
 “We must produce something different.
 We do not copy … We are a company of engineers.”
 Indeed it was written in the company’s founding prospectus which Mr. Ibuka drew up in 1946.

 Mr. Ibuka finally thew in the towel in Fall, 1966.
 He looked for a new solution to the Chromatron, and assembled a core group of engineers who were given the task of correcting the Chromatron’s problems.
 They worked 24/7 and experimented with various techniques.
 This led to the developement of the Trinitron CRT.
 In many ways, the Trinitron resembled the Chromatron.
 It had one gun, but this time with 3 inline beams within the single gun structure.
-It had the vertical phospher stripes etched across the screen like the Chromatron.
+It had the vertical phosphor stripes etched across the screen like the Chromatron.
 The new “Aperture Grill” was aligned with unbroken vertical slits, much like the Chromatron’s wire selection grid.
 The Aperture grill was not as efficient as the Chromatron wire selection grid, but still was 3 times brighter then the shadow mask dots and holes system.
 The Trinitron required only 2 convergence adjustments, instead of the 12 used in the shadow mask system.
 This made the Trinitron an instant success, together with superior beam focusing through one large lens instead of three small lenses, less parts, and lower power consumption.
 The superior image was instantly recognized by all who saw it for the first time.

 Some will say, that if Sony does not copy, well then why did they introduce the Lawrence Chromatron?
 Possibly one could say they imitated, and brought to consumers the Chromatron system, which no other company was willing or able to achieve before them.
-That was approximately 18,000 units brought to market with a lifetime gurantee, not to mention the Chromatrons sold in the United States as the KV 7010U.
+That was approximately *18,000 units brought to market with a lifetime guarantee, not to mention the Chromatrons sold in the United States as the KV 7010U.
 This led to a very similar Trinitron CRT becoming the most successful color television in history with a 40 year production run.

-* Citation: It is noted that the orginal Lawrence Chromatron CRT was specified in both one and three gun versions.
+* Citation: It is noted that the original Lawrence Chromatron CRT was specified in both one and three gun versions.
 “Described in this paper is a single gun and three gun version of a simple color cathode-ray tube developed by Chromatic Television Laboratories, Inc., based on the ideas of Dr. Ernest O. Lawrence of the University of California.
 Both types utilize post deflection focusing (PDF) and acceleration as will be discussed in the body of this paper.
 The principles described are quite general and may be applied to other cathode-ray tube and camera tube designs.
 The single and three gun types discussed below will operate with any of the presently proposed color television transmission systems.”

 Proceedings of the IRE (Volume:41 , Issue: 7 )